 The interest you pay may reduce over time

-It can help you save money in the long run
+It can help you save for future

-These extra funds can be targeted towards unsubsidized loans as interest accrues, high balanced loans and loans with higher interest rates.
+These extra funds can be targeted towards unsubsidized loans as interest accrues, high balanced loans, and loans with higher interest rates.
 If you make extra payments but did not make any instructions as to where to target these payments, then it will be directed towards any future bill.
 The amount will be divided among your loans based on the amount due for each loan.

 If you wish to pay more than the monthly amount due for each month, then you may do so in which your account will show a 'paid ahead' or 'partially paid ahead' status.